Deducteam/Libraries/paradoxes/README.md

 - Russell Paradox

-Russell paradox is the simplest paradox of set theory: let R be the set {x | x ∉ x}, we have R ∈ R if and only if R ∉ R.  We provide two encodings of Russell paradox : the first one in file `russell.dk` encodes sets as trees with arbitrary branching using an impredicative inductive type; I do not know who discovered this version of Russell paradox in type theory first.
+Russell paradox is the simplest paradox of set theory: let R be the set {x | x ∉ x}, we have R ∈ R if and only if R ∉ R.  We provide several encodings of Russell paradox: the first one in file `russell.dk` encodes sets as trees with arbitrary branching using an impredicative inductive type; I do not know who discovered this version of Russell paradox in type theory first.
 The second one in file `miquel.dk` is due to Alexandre Miquel, it is expressed in System U⁻ and encodes sets as pointed graphs quotiented by bisimulation.
+Four versions of Russell Paradox in Deduction Modulo due to Gilles Dowek and Benjamin Werner are also presented; the simplest one is `dowek_werner_russell.dk` which is very close to the Liar paradox in `liar.dk`, then Crabbés conterexample to the termination of cut-elimination in ZF is presented first as a logical paradox in file `dowek_werner_crabbe.dk` and then in ZF in file `dowek_werner_crabbe_zf.dk`.
+Finally, the file `dowek_werner_russell_terminating.dk` presents an encoding of Russell paradox in Deduction Modulo a convergent rewrite system.